ROGR3/LepikJS/Readme.md

 #### User performance
 From v2.0.0+ you do not have to care about user perfomance!
-All code execution is almost instant and you have nothing to worry about!
+All code execution is 'almost' instant and you have nothing to worry about!

 ## Requirements
 From v3.0.0+ LepikJS uses native powershell scripting which should not require any aditional setup on windows.

-On Unix machines LepikJS uses xdotool, which will get automaticly installed with the first application run. *Note: 1st run must be run with sudo permissions and all other runs should be run with it too.*
+On Unix machines LepikJS uses xdotool, which will get automaticly installed with the first application run. *Note: 1st run must be run with sudo permissions and all other runs should be run with it too to ensure right functionality.*

 For older versions of LepikJS python was needed on non-windows machines.
-Now it's not the case
+Now it's not the case :D

 ## License